mez/opengl_by_examples/README.md

 2. glew (GL extension wrangler)
 3. OpenGL

-If you're on a mac like I am do the following.
+If you're on a mac, do the following.

 1. `brew install glfw`
 2. `brew install glew`